IntersectMBO/lsm-tree/doc/final-report/integration-notes.md

 between nodes.
 If SPOs shared databases widely with each other, to avoid processing the entire chain, then the salt diversity would be lost.

-Picking Bloom filter salts per session is particularly problematic in Mithril, which shares a single copy of the database.
-It may be necessary for proper Mithril support to add a re-salting operation and to perform this operation after cloning a Mithril snapshot.
-Re-salting would involve re-creating the Bloom filters for all table runs, which would mean reading each run, inserting its keys into a new Bloom filter and finally writing out the new Bloom filter.
+Picking Bloom filter salts per session is particularly problematic for Mithril.
-Adding such a feature would, of course, incur additional development work, but the infrastructure needed is present already.
-Aliternatively, if Mithril uses a proper externally defined snapshot format, rather than just copying the node's on-disk formats, then restoring a snapshot would naturally involve creating a new session and thus a fresh local salt.
+The current Mithril PoC works by copying the node's on-disk file formats.
+This design has numerous drawbacks, but would be particularly bad in this context because it would share the same Bloom filter salt to all Mithril users.
+If Mithril were to use a proper externally defined snapshot format, rather than just copying the node's on-disk formats, then restoring a snapshot would naturally involve creating a new LSM tree session and thus a fresh local salt.
+This would solve the problem.

 # Possible incompatibility with the XFS file system